RENEE MONTAGNE, Host:

 INSKEEP: We begin with a ruling involving the free speech rights of children.
 The justices struck down a California law which banned the sale of violent video games to minors.
 Our coverage begins with NPR legal affairs correspondent Nina Totenberg.

-Proponents of the California ban took solace from the fact that since the law was enacted, the video game industry has moved aggressively to label certain games as unsuitable for children, and to voluntarily ban their sale to kids.
+NINA TOTENBERG: Proponents of the California ban took solace from the fact that since the law was enacted, the video game industry has moved aggressively to label certain games as unsuitable for children, and to voluntarily ban their sale to kids.
 James Steyer, CEO of Commonsense Media, says the California law scared the video game industry into action.

 MONTAGNE: I think we definitely hit the industry over the head with a two-by-four.
 Over the last five or six years, the industry has become far more accountable, and much more careful, about selling those kind of games to minors.

 TOTENBERG: But UCLA's Eugene Volokh says the decision gives kids a clear statement of their First Amendment rights.

-Professor EUGENE VOLOKH (UCLA): It reaffirms that children have very broad free speech rights.
+INSKEEP: It reaffirms that children have very broad free speech rights.

 TOTENBERG: As Notre Dame's Richard Garnett put it...

-Professor RICHARD GARNETT (University of Notre Dame): However harmful these games are, these are harms that the court seems to think the First Amendment doesn't let the government solve directly through regulation.
+INSKEEP: However harmful these games are, these are harms that the court seems to think the First Amendment doesn't let the government solve directly through regulation.

 TOTENBERG: Justice Scalia's opinion took up just 18 pages.
 But the concurring and dissenting opinions took up 56 pages - three times that much.

-Nina Totenberg, NPR News, Washington.
+MONTAGNE: Nina Totenberg, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.